-What: The largest show in Ellerslie history has 20 exhibition (outdoor) gardens, eight student courtyards, eight school gardens (a new category), four flower beds and nine marquee gardens, plus a marquee of floral art.
+The 2014 show is the largest in Ellerslie history with 20 exhibition (outdoor) gardens, eight student courtyards, eight school gardens (a new category), four flower beds and nine marquee gardens, plus a marquee of floral art.

 Prizewinners: Only two golds awarded to exhibition gardens, while four were awarded in the schools category!
 The supreme award went to ‘Burn after Reeding’ by Christchurch Botanic Gardens, another of the team’s trademark unusual “gardens” (they also took the supreme award in 2010 for a fungus and moss garden).
 “High on horticulture, sculpture and drama with a strong and clever concept,” says chief judge Andy Sturgeon of the UK.